nongnoochr/udacity_data_scientist_nanodegree/README.md

 ## Nanodegree Details<a name="nddetails"></a>

+See a syllabus of this Nanodegree program [here](./intro-to-machine-learning-nanodegree-program-syllabus.pdf)

 ### My enrollment period
 **Term1: MACHINE LEARNING FOR DATA SCIENTISTS**
 * August 2018 to December 2018